 If the TSA is unsatisfied with the answer and suspects that the money is related to some kind of criminal activity, law enforcement may get involved.

-How Much Money Can You Bring on a Plane When Flying to Europe?
+How Much Money You Can Take When Flying Internationally

 If you intend to enter or leave the EU with EUR 10,000 or more in cash, you must declare it to customs.